Kadynm49/movie-reviewer/README.md

-Original project that this is an extenstion of: https://github.com/Kadynm49/shrek-cloud/tree/master/final
+Original project that this is an extension of: https://github.com/Kadynm49/shrek-cloud/tree/master/final